joeyough/sentry/docs/DISCOVERY.md

 ## Next steps

 1. **Questionnaire back from Jim + Sibe.** 13 questions, one page each.
 Delivered to them in the Slack channel.
-2. **Walk one live incident in Sniper with Sibe.** Document every click and copy-paste.
+2. **Walk one live incident in SNYPR with Sibe.** Document every click and copy-paste.
 This is the workflow the MVP eliminates.
 3. **Lock 5-week build scope in writing, signed by Kendall.** One page.
 No moving targets after.
 4. **Stand up the Supabase project.** Schema for tickets, customers, analysts, notes, SLA rules.
 5. **Begin week 3 build.**